Certain foods may trigger cold sore outbreaks, particularly those high in ${arginine} and low in ${lysine}.

 9.

-Spirits, in particular, should be avoided altogether, as they can significantly weaken the immune response.
+Spirits, in particular, should be avoided during active outbreaks, as they can significantly weaken immune response. ${Beer} is also worth watching: it contains notable amounts of arginine, which the herpes virus uses to replicate.

 Additional Diet and Lifestyle Considerations